eugenia1984/english/glossary.md

 `The team is struggling with the project deadline.` -> The team is having trouble meeting the deadline.

 - **stuck on**: is used when someone is unable to move forward with a task or solve a problem.
 It suggests being trapped or unable to progress.
-For example:

-`We were stuck on this code error for hours.` -> We could not proceed until that error in the code was found.
+For example: `We were stuck on this code error for hours.` -> We could not proceed until that error in the code was found.

-`She got stuck on the final question of the exam.` -> She spent a long time on the final question.

 - **summit**: is a formal gathering or meeting where people come together to discuss specific topics, often for planning or decision-making.
 For example: `The company is hosting a summit to plan next year's cybersecurity strategies`. -> It shows that the company is organizing an important meeting where leaders or teams will discuss and decide on strategies for improving cybersecurity.